mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 About 802.11 Fragmentation
 --------------------------

 Fragmentation in 802.11 reduces packet errors in certain situations, e.g. in a noisy environment.
 A larger packet has a higher chance of getting corrupted than a smaller one.
-To an extent, the error correcting mechanisms can correct some erroneous bits in a received frame, but above a certain bit error rate the error correcting mechanism becomes ineffective (below that threshold it corrects all bit errors).
+To an extent, the error correcting mechanisms can correct some erroneous bits in a received frame, but the error correcting mechanism becomes ineffective above a certain bit error rate (below that threshold it corrects all bit errors).

 ..
 TODO: actually, it has the same chance for corrupted bits. it is just less corrupted bits and it can be corrected.

 However, fragmentation increases overhead, and thus decreases throughput and channel utilization.
-The smaller packets resulting from fragmentation each have PHY and MAC headers, and each packet transmission might be followed by a contention period and ACK (depending on block ack policy and TXOP)
+The smaller packets resulting from fragmentation each have PHY and MAC headers, and each packet transmission might be followed by a contention period and ACK (depending on block ack policy and whether TXOP is used).

 In INET, 802.11 fragmentation is controlled by fragmentation policies in :ned:`Ieee80211Mac`.
 By default, the :ned:`Dcf` and :ned:`Hcf` submodules of :ned:`Ieee80211Mac` contain a fragmentation policy submodule (at ``mac.dcf.originatorMacDataService.fragmentationPolicy`` and ``mac.hcf.originatorMacDataService.fragmentationPolicy``).
 The default fragmentation policy type is :ned:`BasicFragmentationPolicy`.